chenlianfu/geta/README.md

         --augustus_species <string>    default: None
         When an AUGUSTUS species name is provided, the program starts from an existing species model or retrains a new species model when performing AUGUSTUS Training using gene models predicted by transcripts or homologous proteins.
-If the input AUGUSTUS species model exists, its parameters will be optimized .
-If not, a new AUGUSTUS species HMM model will be trained and then its parameters will be optimized .
-The AUGUSTUS Training step requires the installation of AUGUSTUS software and configuration of the $AUGUSTUS_CONFIG_PATH environment variable.
+If the input AUGUSTUS species model exists, its parameters will be optimized.
+     If not, a new AUGUSTUS species HMM model will be trained and then its parameters will be optimized.
+     The AUGUSTUS Training step requires the installation of AUGUSTUS software and configuration of the
+     $AUGUSTUS_CONFIG_PATH environment variable.
 A species configuration folder from AUGUSTUS Training with the name provided in this parameter is generated in the temporary folder following the program's successful execution.
 If the user executing the program has write access, the produced species configuration folder can be copied to the species folder specified in $AUGUSTUS_CONFIG_PATH.
-If you do not enter this parameter, the program will automatically set the value of this parameter to "GETA + prefix of genome FASTA file name + date
-     + process ID".
+If you do not enter this parameter, the program will automatically set the value of this parameter to "GETA + prefix of genome FASTA file name + date + process ID".

         --HMM_db <string>    default: None
         Enter one or more HMM databases, for filtering gene models.
 This parameter supports the input